 They don’t need to be taken with a 6000 dollar camera, but a reflex camera gives you complete control over the settings.
 Also, a good light source that doesn’t have to be professional either.
 I like being resourceful.
 Oh, and I also converted to brushes a bunch of strokes I did some time ago but never played with until now!

-Sketch was done, composition was planned, stock photos were taken, and now to the good stuff.
+Sketch was done, composition was planned, stock photos were taken, and now on to the good stuff.

 More painting came after, and then I started playing with blurs to give everything more depth.
 Then more paint.
-More.
-MORE!.
-And as a final thing; the sketch originally had some kind of head piece that I intended at first as hair, but I remembered I had this piece of lace I really really like and hasn’t been yet transformed into a necklace haha.
-I placed it there with a little diopside pendant I had which I actually based the initial sketch on.
+And as a final thing; the sketch originally had some kind of head piece that I intended at first as hair, but I remembered I had this piece of lace I really really liked and hadn’t been yet transformed into a necklace.
+I placed it there with a little Diopside pendant I had which I actually based the initial sketch on.

 And here are some of my favourite details

 Hope you enjoyed this first artwork detailed post!

 See you around,